-This CMM replaces CMM 2021-02.
-On the basis of stock assessment conducted by ISC in 2024, and other pertinent information, this CMM shall be reviewed and may be amended as appropriate in 2024.
+[This CMM replaces CMM 2023-02.
+On the basis of a new stock assessment conducted by ISC, the harvest strategy based on the management strategy evaluation expected to be completed in 2025, balance of fishing opportunities for the WCPO and the EPO as well as among Members, and other pertinent information [such as the impact of climate change [as appropriate]], this CMM shall be reviewed and may be amended as appropriate in 2026. ]